Posted in Recipes on 14.12.2019

 - Unroll your puff pastry sheet then cut in half.
 Using a rolling pin, roll out one half of the pastry to just a little bit bigger.
 Lay this onto your baking sheet

-- Spoon the veg mixture onto your pastry base, flattening the top so it's all an even layer, but leaving a 1 inch border all the way round the edge.
-Brush this border with some beaten egg
+- Spoon the veg mixture onto your pastry base, flattening the top so it's all an even layer, but leaving a 1 inch border all the way round the edge

 - Take the other half of pastry and roll that so it's a little bit bigger than the base then carefully lay over the top of the veg.

-- You can crimp, fork or fold to seal the edges then brush some more beaten egg over the whole of the top before cutting 2-3 slashes in the top of the pastry (see pictures in post for guide)
+- You can crimp, fork or fold to seal the edges then brush some more milk/turmeric over the whole of the top before cutting 2-3 slashes in the top of the pastry

 - Bake in the oven (same temperature) for around 40 minutes until the pastry is crisp and golden

-- Once you've built your pie and egg washed it, keep it chilled in the fridge for 4-5 days
+- Once you've built your pie and glazed it, keep it chilled in the fridge for 4-5 days

 - When you've cooked it or have leftovers you can chill in the fridge for 4-5 days then reheat at 180 Fan / 200 C / 400 F / Gas 6 for 35-40 minutes - just check that it's piping hot in the centre